DNP to PhD Bridge

 - Current U.S. RN license (unencumbered) (Nursing credentials for International students will be assessed individually).

-- Statistics course.
+- Graduate level research course*.

 - Evidence of graduation from a DNP program offered by a regionally-accredited university with national certification in nursing preferred.